 Data centers play an important role in the sustainability solutions made possible through computing, and the best data centers are highly efficient.
 However, the sector still creates significant impacts, including driving more than 2 percent of energy use in the United States.
 Companies that use data center services need to work with their providers to find collaborative strategies for renewable energy sourcing in order to realize data centers’ potential for sustainability.

-The Future of Internet Power initiative brings together companies in the technology sector to address challenges and collaborate on solutions that will enhance the ability of the technology sector to procure renewable energy.
+The Future of Internet Power initiative brings together companies to address challenges and collaborate on solutions that will enhance the ability to procure renewable energy to power data centers.

 Increase the use of renewable energy to power data centers through collaboration with companies, power providers, developers, utilities and policymakers.